iimxinyi/HIS/README.md

 `4-Similarity-Sentence`:

-Used to calculate the similarity score between the public and personal prompts.
+Used to calculate the similarity score between public and personal prompts.

 `5-Similarity-CLIP`: